 In two weeks, Richard Thomas will help you nail the mechanics of the short story.
 Perfect if you're a beginner, but anyone who wants to do some serious, fast-and-furious writing is welcome.

-Your Instructor: Richard Thomas, editor-in-chief of Dark House Press
+Your Instructor: Richard Thomas, author of 'Disintegration'

 Where: Online — Available everywhere!

 When: This class is not currently enrolling.
 To be notified when it is offered again, Click Here

 Enrollment: 20 students

 Do you struggle with the basic elements of the short story?
 And are you ready to write your ass off?

 Welcome to Short Story Mechanics with Richard Thomas.

 On the first day you'll get a lecture and an assignment.
 Then two days later, you'll get another lecture, and another assignment, building off the first.
 This will happen every other day for two weeks.
 You'll cover the most basic tenets of building a successful short story: From looking at the big picture, to building tension, to finding your setting.

 And you'll create a piece of writing that you'll hammer and refine at the end of each day.

 The ultimate goal is to produce a flash fiction piece—no more than 4,000 words—by the end of the class.
 On the final day you'll turn your story in to Richard, and he'll get a critique back to you within a week... along with some suggestions on markets where you could send it.